 Lerner: What is unique about your student group?

 Wallace: Our student group is unique as it is providing opportunities that no other club on campus is providing.
 We provide learning experiences in an area that is not widely covered by other clubs or curriculum.
 We have internship pipelines, partnerships with professional development firms, and other resources to help UD students find the job that’s best for them.

 Lerner: What are your goals for the future of your student group?

-Lerner: How has your student group helped you grow?
+Lerner: How has your student group helped you grow, personally or professionally?

 Lerner: Is there any additional information regarding your student group that you believe has not been covered?
 Please feel free to share.

 Wallace: On behalf of all of our members I want to thank our Advisory Board, the UD faculty that support us, our guest speakers, as well as our friends and family that have embraced this organization and help it grow to what it is today.